jkulak/git-ninja/README.md

 Since I'm only an aspiring git ninja - pull requests are welcome!

-After switching from SVN and using git and GitHub for several years, sometimes panicking when I ended up in a detached HEAD state I decided to really understand the tool that I was using.
+After switching from SVN and using git and GitHub for several years, sometimes panicking when I ended up in a detached HEAD state I decided to thoroughly understand the tool I was using.
 This README.md file is a collection of most important things that I have learned and that allowed me to feel comfortable using git.

-The most important part, that really opened my eyes is how git works under the hood and I have described it here: [Under the hood](#under-the-hood).
+The most important part, that really opened my eyes is how git works 🔩 under the hood and I have described it here: [Under the hood](#under-the-hood).

 Since it's not a book, nor a tutorial, I try to keep it short and simple, with some chapters being only a list of bullet points with most important/interesting/most used things/commands.